 If you are a fan of the show, the first design is based on Wash because he is awesome.
 It combines a leaf motif (from his quote "I am a leaf on the wind, watch how I soar") and a modified version of cables from his super sweet cable knit sweater.
 If you are not a fan of the show (watch it - you'll love it!!), it's just a really pretty cable knit shawl with flowers and leaves and cabled braids/knots.

 The pattern includes written instructions (p.1-8), and complete PRINTED or DIGITAL charts (p.9-15).

 * For the shawlette in lace weight you will need less than 800 yds (under 100g) and for the shawlette in fingering between 950-1000 yds (under 205-300g)

 * For a full sized fingering weight shawl, increase needle size to US7/4.5mm and expect to use between 1000-1100 yds.
 The finished size will be around 68"/173cm across and 36"/91cm.

 * Yarn choice: The construction of this shawl may not be suitable to highly variegated or gradient yarns.
 The center medallion is circular, then the body is knitted flat, and the edging is knitted on sideways - this will cause three different pooling patterns for your yarn.

 * Skills to know or learn for this project: knitting in the round (starting with a fews sts on DPNs and then moving to circulars), cables, lace, variable st counts for the leaves

 * The written instructions and charts have been test knitted by several people

-LACE: 21 sts x 30 rows or FINGERING: 28 sts x 40 rows in 4 inches in reverse stockinette, blocked.
-The gauge is not very important for this project.
+LACE: 21 sts x 30 rows or FINGERING: 19.5 stitches and 27 rows = 4 inches in reverse stockinette, blocked